osch/lua-mtstates/README.md

 * **`mtstates.error.concurrent_access`**

-  A state is accessed from two parallel running threads at the same time.
+  Raised if *state:close()* is called while the state is processing a call on a parallel running thread.

 * **`mtstates.error.interrupted`**